ignission/fp-matsuri-game-react-router-cloudflare-workers/README.md

 - 🔄 Data loading and mutations
 - 🔒 TypeScript by default
 - 🎨 TailwindCSS for styling
-- ☁️ Cloudflare Workers ready (with Wrangler)
+- ☁️ Ready for Cloudflare Workers (with Wrangler)
 - 🕹️ Includes a playable Breakout game

 ## Game Overview

 This project includes a classic "Breakout" game implemented in React.
-You control a paddle to bounce a ball and break all the bricks.
-- Move the paddle with your mouse or arrow keys.
+- Control the paddle with your mouse or arrow keys.
-- The game ends when you lose all your lives or clear all bricks.
+- The game ends when you lose all your lives or clear all the bricks.
 - The ball's bounce angle changes depending on where it hits the paddle.
-- The game uses a custom React reducer for state management and canvas for rendering.
+- The game uses a custom React reducer for state management and the canvas element for rendering.

 ## Project Structure